 Yes.
 Under Washington state law, when two vehicles traveling on different roads get to an uncontrolled intersection at about the same time, the car on the right has the right of way.
 However, if there is a traffic light, stop sign, or other traffic control device, the drivers must obey those signals regardless of who is on the right.

-What Are the First Questions to Ask to Determine Liability in an Intersection Crash?
+What Are the First Questions to Ask to Determine Liability in a Washington Intersection Crash?

 The first two questions you should ask are:

 - Did anyone fail to yield the right of way?
 Most traffic rules that apply to intersections govern who has the right of way in various scenarios.
 Answering the “right of way” question requires you to evaluate the situation from the perspective of each driver.